2026-05-15

 OutReward = Reward;

-This one was a great improvement over the previous one, agent could stand upright much longer
+This one was a great improvement over the previous one, agent could stand upright much longer.
+Though the training still took a very long time.

 Part 2: Look at the target

 Stand-up training took unusually long.
-After doing the previous experiments I thought I developed some intuition.
-And my intuition was given all the observations (joint angles) the agent should learn to stand still pretty quickly.
+After doing the previous experiments I thought I had developed some intuition.
+Given all the observations (joint angles), the agent should learn to stand still pretty quickly.
 It didn't happen.
 It took around 30k steps to stabilize.
-But I was happy with it regardless, since I could now start with the next feature.
-For looking I added a direction vector which was randomized every episode reset.
+But I was happy with it regardless, since I could now start with the next lesson.
+For looking training I added a direction vector which was randomized every episode reset.
 I configured my curriculum to enable looking training when the episode length reached 250.
 250 sounded like a good spot based on TensorBoard data.

 I decided to make things easier for the agent.
-First I thought the cube colliders disturbing the stability so I changed them with capsule ones thinking that the legs would glide easier.
-I also made the legs shorter moved them a bit further in the front and back.
+First I thought the cube colliders were disturbing the stability, so I changed them with capsule ones thinking that the legs would glide easier.
+I also made the legs shorter, moved them a bit further in the front and back.
 This actually made the balance base smaller but the agent didn't have giant legs that can trip it off easily.
-And I also lowered the center of mass of the body (I reverted this and still trains fine, so you can remove it).
 None of these really helped.

 And then I got hit with a huge bug.
 I was feeding the network with joint twist values instead of swing values.
-I felt very frustrated and relieved at the same time.
+It was very frustrating but also relieving at the same time.
 I immediately knew that this was the main problem.
-I just fixed the functions that return joint angles and the stand still training just converged in less than 500 steps, yes five and double zero! (mind blown).
-I mean all the agent has to do was extending the legs anyways.
+I fixed the functions that return joint angles and the standing training converged in less than 500 steps, yes five, zero, zero!
+My mind was blown.
+I was happy that my initial intuition was correct.
+I mean all the agent has to do was extending its legs anyways.

-The looking curriculum kicked in very quickly since episode length passed 250 very quickly.
-The agent also learned to look at a certain direction but there was always a bias, it was either clockwise and ccw regardless if the one of them is closer to the target direction.
+The looking curriculum kicked in very quickly since episode length passed 250 very fast.
+The agent also learned to look at a certain direction but there was always a bias, it was either clockwise or counterclockwise regardless of which direction was closer to the target.

 I implemented a reward shaping very similar to the previous tank example.
 Basically rewarding alignment with the target and distance delta.
+I also improved observation space by adding angular velocity for each leg.
 It worked well as I expected.
 I then disabled looking curriculum and it actually fixed the cw/ccw bias problem.
-I knew from the start that looking training is unnecessary if the agent learned walking to the target eventually.
-Looking is just emergent behaviour to accomplish the task anyways.
-But it was great learning regardless since I saw cw/ccw bias which I still don't understand why.
+I knew from the start that looking training was unnecessary.
+If the agent learned walking to the target eventually, looking is just an emergent behaviour to accomplish the task anyway.
+But it was great learning regardless, since I saw cw/ccw bias which I still don't understand why.
 My guess is that the network learns to steer to a certain direction early in the training and sticks with it forever.
+Maybe punishing extra movement might have resolved this.

 I then disabled all curriculum and enabled walking training from the start.
-This worked much better actually since I had the termination case based on vertical alignment.
-The agent had to stand upright to proceed in training anyways.
+This worked much better actually since I had the termination case for vertical misalignment.
+The agent had to stand upright to proceed during the training anyways.
 And the agent learned to walk to the target.